About the Department

 - Research unit for Adult psychiatry and substance abuse

-- The National Institute on Intellectual Disability and Community (NAKU), Nasjonalt kompetansemiljø om utviklingshemming (NAKU)
+- Nasjonalt kompetansemiljø om utviklingshemming (NAKU) - The National Institute on Intellectual Disability and Community (NAKU)

 The department has a national competence centre (NAKU) and a regional centre (RKBU) with dedicated funding and tasks like support and quality enhancement of the public services.
 Research at the Department of Mental Health (IPH)

-Startup of the Department of Mental Health was January 1, 2017. the Department has approx. 150 employees and is organized by the Faculty of Medicine and Health Sciences (MH) at the Norwegian University of Science and Technology (NTNU).
+Startup of the Department of Mental Health was January 2017.
+The Department has approximately 170 employees and is organized by the Faculty of Medicine and Health Sciences (MH) at the Norwegian University of Science and Technology (NTNU).